tnware/django-auth-adfs/docs/token_lifecycle.rst

 - **Customizable Salt**: You can customize the encryption salt using the ``TOKEN_ENCRYPTION_SALT`` setting
 - **Transparent Operation**: Encryption and decryption happen automatically when tokens are stored or retrieved

-The encryption is handled transparently by the middleware and utility functions.

 **Signed Cookies Session Backend Restriction**